 The Catlins region in southern New Zealand is a rugged natural retreat where wilderness and farmland coexist, where beech and podocarp rainforest with abundant native birdlife still extends from hill tops to the coast.
 The headlands and beaches of the varied coast are home to sub-antarctic wildlife such as yellow-eyed penguins, oceanic seabirds and sealions.
 The Catlins is a place for those who love nature to stay a while and enjoy the freedom of the many ecotourism opportunities for exploration.

 What we offer caters for the varied tastes of visitors to The Catlins.
-You can choose cosy self-catering cottage accommodation with advice from us on how to discover the area; or come on our friendly fully catered walks or ecotours with us to explore, see the wildlife and learn about natural and human history.
+Our cottages are strategically located and we can provide advice on how best to discover The Catlins, see the wildlife and learn about natural and human history.

-We have known the Catlins from childhood and have welcomed guests for our ecotours and eco-friendly accommodations since 1990.
-Our ecotours emphasise rare wildlife viewing and nature education and are highly rated.
-(Awarded the New Zealand Ecotourism Award 1993, New Zealand Activity and Adventure Tourism Award 1996 and recommended by travel guides such as 'Lonely Planet' and 'The Rough Guide').
-With our life-time commitment to and knowledge of conservation and education we provide quality experiences.
+We have known the Catlins from childhood and have welcomed guests to our eco-friendly accommodations since 1990.
+With our life-time commitment to and knowledge of conservation and education we provide quality information.
 We have three children and are proud grandparents to three lovely little girls.
-If you value nature and learning, and care for the earth, come and share these things with us by staying in one of our cottages or join one of our Catlins walks or ecotours.
+If you value nature and learning, and care for the earth, come and share these things with us by staying in one of our cottages

 Kia Ora, welcome to our web site.